spatie/laravel-site-search/docs/installation-setup.md

 weight: 4
 ---

+You can install this package inside a Laravel app of which the content needs to be indexed.
+You could also install this package inside a Laravel app that is dedicated to crawling multiple other sites.

 Here are the steps that you need to perform to install the package.

 ## Require via composer